citp/privacy-policy-historical/v/va/val/valuemags.com.md

 **Choice/Opt-Out**
 Our site provides users the opportunity to opt-out of receiving promotional/marketing information from our partners, and us.

 You can opt out by logging in [here](https://www.valuemags.com/member/login.asp) and selecting the "Edit Email Address/Password" option at the bottom left.
 Please note that ValueMags Express customers will need to use the password retrieval functionality to get their password.

 **Data Quality/Access**
 This site gives users the following options for changing and modifying information previously provided:

 You can [click here](https://web.archive.org/supportticket.asp) and provide your updated information.

+**Third Parties**
+We allow third-party companies to collect certain information when you visit our web site.
+These companies may utilize cookies, pixels or other technologies to collect and use non-personally identifiable information (e.g., hashed data, click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
+To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit the websites of the Digital Advertising Alliance at [www.aboutads.info](https://web.archive.org/web/20151121071620id_/http%3A//www.valuemags.com/home/www.aboutads.info) and Networking Advertising Initiative at [www.networkadvertising.org/choices/](https://web.archive.org/web/20151121071620id_/http%3A//www.valuemags.com/home/www.networkadvertising.org/choices/).

 **Contacting the Web Site**
 If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can contact: